RonMordoch/postpc-2021-ex10/README.md

 This project consists of 5 packages:
 * models: Contains a simple User data class.

 * server: Contains the retrofit's interface ServerInterface and ServerHolder, a singleton that holds the server's instantiation.

 * ui: Contains MainActivity and the 3 fragments:
- ** LandingFragment which lets the user input their name ** UserInfoFragment which shows the user their info and contains a button to edit the info.
+    - LandingFragment which lets the user input their name.
+    - UserInfoFragment which shows the user their info and contains a button to edit the info.
- ** EditUserInfoFragment which is reached by clicking the button in the previous fragment, lets the user change their 'pretty_name' (display name), and their image.
+    - EditUserInfoFragment which is reached by clicking the button in the previous fragment, lets the user change their 'pretty_name' (display name), and their image.

 * viewmodels: Contains the UserInfoViewModel which extends AndroidViewModel and stores all the user information and is responsible for starting and handling the workers that get/set the user's info.

 * workers: 4 workers extending WorkManager's worker for getting the user's token and info and updating his display name and image.

 When the user first launches the app, it loads a fragment which requests the user's username and enables the button when the input is correct.